Fishing with Jim Austin Tournament Tour

 1. Rules Changes: the following rules will remain unchanged throughout the event unless State of local laws are in conflict.
 Interpretation and enforcement of these rules shall be left exclusively to the Tournament director.
 In the event of a rule violation, the tournaments Director may impose sanctions as he deems appropriate, including, without limitation, disqualification, forfeiture of prizes entry fee and prohibition from participation in subsequent tournaments.
 The decision of the Tournament Director and tournament officials shall be final in all matters.
 It is the Director’s discretion to make a change where safety of the contestants is a concern.
 All Federal, State and local laws must be obeyed and it is the contestant’'s responsibility to know these laws.
 Protests must be made in writing within 30 minutes of the official check-in time of the final flight of each tournaments day.

 3. Point Standings: 250 points will be awarded to the winner of each tournament, 249 to 2nd, 248 to 3rd, etc. All anglers who receive weight credit will receive points.
-The top 100 pros and 100 co-angers from the point standings after the five qualifying tournaments will be invited to compete for 1st place grand prize at the Classic.
 All other contestants will compete for open field prizes.

 5. Registration and Pre-Tournament Meeting: Each contestant must register in person at the designated site during the official registration hours, 3:00–6:00 P.M. local time the day before the tournament.